Clover-studio/batch-normal-map-converter/README.md

-//MIT License — free to use, modify, and share.
 # batch-normal-map-converter
 A Python tool to batch convert OpenGL normal maps to DirectX or viceversa, by flipping the green channel.
 # 🌀 Batch Normal Map Converter (OpenGL ↔ DirectX)